The final price for Croatia yacht rental mostly depends on these factors:

 With lots of internal tips, he will be your best guide during your Croatia sailing trip.
 You can discuss your desired itineraries with him at the embarkation, let him know your wishes.
 He will be more than happy to give you the best of the Croatian coast and safely navigate the boat for you.

-Skipper fee ranges between 140€ and 170€ per day. and mostly depends on the yacht's size/type.
-140€ for a 4-cabin sailing yacht, 170€ for a 45-foot catamaran.
-It is also a custom to take care of skipper's meals during the week.
+Skipper fee ranges between 170€ and 250€ per day and mostly depends on the yacht's size/type.
+It is also mandatory to take care of skipper's meals during the week.

 A TIP: Croatian skippers are all fluent in English, but if you wish multilingual crew, book ASAP, since they get booked very fast!